liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 preference to your portlet.
 Let's see the configuration page and portlet preference in action!

-Navigate to your Location Listing Portlet's *Configuration* page.
+Navigate to your Location Listing portlet's *Configuration* page.
 You now have the *show-location-address* checkbox available.

 ![Figure 3.13: Your new portlet preference is available on the *Configuration* page.](../../images/show-location-address-pref.png)

-Each time you click *Save* after modifying the *show-location-address* checkbox, the `ConfigurationActionImpl.processAction(...)` method prints out the value of the "showLocationAddress" portlet preference key.
-The key will either be assigned a value of true or false:
+Each time you click *Save* after modifying the *show-location-address* checkbox, the `ConfigurationActionImpl.processAction(...)` method prints out the value of the `showLocationAddress` portlet preference key.
+The key will either be assigned a value of `true` or `false`:

     showLocationAddress=true in ConfigurationActionImpl.processAction().
     showLocationAddress=false in ConfigurationActionImpl.processAction().